Language and Music Teacher

 THE CRIME OF THE BOURGEOIS WALLENSTEIN

-The English version of Wallenstein's adventures, translated and adapted from the French original.
-Inspired by life in London and a sojourn in Montpellier.
+Translated and adapted into English from the French original.
+The last day in the life of Wallenstein, an armchair socialist, who finally decides to save the world.
+Inspired by political life in London and a fantastical sojourn in Montpellier.

 THE WALLENSTEIN SONATA

-Graduating from the International School of Geneva, La Chataigneraie, Thomas studied Philosophy, Literature and Music at Sarah Lawrence College.
-He spent a year on exchange at Wadham College, Oxford University.
-He further studied Composition and Orchestration at the Conservatoire de Musique of Geneva during which time he was a chorister in the Ensemble Vocal de Lausanne.
-He later did a PGCE in Secondary Music at the London Institute of Education.
+Graduating from the International School of Geneva, La Chataigneraie, in 1992, Thomas read Philosophy, Literature and Music at Sarah Lawrence College, New York, USA, with an exchange year at Wadham College, Oxford University.
+He went on to study Composition and Orchestration at the Conservatoire de Musique of Geneva, under Jean Balissat, when he was also a chorister (Tenor) in the Ensemble Vocal de Lausanne, under Michel Corboz.

 The frogs were an example unto us all, in those days, a good example to